Assault - Domestic Violence

 - Reasonable rates / payment plans

 One of the most frequently charged Domestic Violence crimes in Connecticut is assault.
 The best Stamford criminal defense attorneys will agree that assault it is one of the most actively cited statutes for which arrests occur in Stamford and throughout Connecticut.
-Over the course of my 25 years of practice I have seen many people falsely charged with domestic violence assault who were merely defending themselves against an aggressor who was attacking them.
+Over the course of my more than 30 years of practice I have seen many people falsely charged with domestic violence assault who were merely defending themselves against an aggressor who was attacking them.
 Self-defense is a valid defense to the crime of assault.
 When Police respond to a domestic violence call in Connecticut they are required to make an arrest if they find probable cause (or evidence) that a crime has occurred.
 This is even the case if the victim does not want to “press charges.”
 This is commonly known as our “mandatory arrest law” it takes the discretion away from the Police and forces them to make an arrest in domestic violence cases.
 Top Stamford criminal lawyers will tell you that this law leads to a lot of victims of domestic violence also being arrested in so called “dual arrests” in which the police arrest both parties without sorting out who was at fault.
 In fact recent statistics indicate that statewide the proportion of so called “dual arrests” is approaching 30% of domestic violence arrests throughout Connecticut.

 The domestic violence process gets very complicated and overwhelming with protective orders, conditions of release and seemingly endless Court dates to get the case resolved.
 If you have been charged with assault in context of a domestic violence arrest you should immediately contact a top Stamford domestic violence attorney to help guide you through the process and work to minimize the consequences.Assault 3rd